Notstevee/Parallel-Computing-CS419-./asst1/README.md

   Does it improve multi-core speedup (i.e., the benefit of moving from ISPC without-tasks to ISPC with tasks)?
 Please explain why.

 > Strategy: set all values close to 3

 |SIMD parallelization|ISPC|task ISPC|
 |---|---|---|
 |Speedup|6.91x|88.47x|

-> SIMD speedup is improved as all tasks have the same instruction set, minimizing wasted time.
+> SIMD speedup is improved as all tasks have the same instruction set that have high computation requirements compared to time needed to fetch data from memory, minimizing wasted time.
 Multi-core speedup improvement exists also for the same reason.

 3. Construct a specific input for `sqrt` that __minimizes speedup for ISPC (without-tasks) over the sequential version of the code__.
 Describe this input, describe why you chose it, and report the resulting relative performance of the ISPC implementations.
 What is the reason for the loss in efficiency?
     __(keep in mind we are using the `--target=avx2` option for ISPC, which generates 8-wide SIMD instructions)__.
 > Strategy: set all values to 1, with ISPC speedup of 2.19x.
 The speedup advantage is lost (much less than 8x!) as serial instruction does 0 iterations, and supposed parrallelized instructions are minimal.
-What we have lost is resource allocation overhead.
+What we have lost is resource allocation overhead of getting data from the memory.

 4.  _Extra Credit: (up to 2 points)_ Write your own version of the `sqrt` function manually using AVX2 intrinsics.
 To get credit your